ambrosius-ai/tally-js/README.md

   }
   ```

-- This wrapper uses a three-layer architecture for maximum type safety and flexibility:
+- Wrapper uses a three-layer architecture for maximum type safety and flexibility:

   1. **DTOs** (Data Transfer Objects)